 Fertilizer: Feed regularly with a balanced, water-soluble cactus fertilizer to increase their propensity to bloom.

 These cacti can be propagated fairly easily by taking cuttings.
-Snip off a piece of about a few inches long, treat with a good rooting hormone, and plant in cactus potting mix.
+Snip off a piece of about a few inches long, treat with a good rooting hormone and plant in cactus potting mix.
 It can take a little while for cacti to root, but they aren't picky about propagation and should grow easily in a new environment.
 Remember to keep them in a warm, moist area.

-They like dry conditions and don't need to be repotted often, but still it's a good idea to refresh their soil by repotting occasionally.
-Be careful when repotting any cactus to not get hurt by their sharp spines, and lift the plant from its mix and replace in a new container before backfilling with soil.
+They like dry conditions and don't need to be repotted often, but still, it's a good idea to refresh their soil by repotting occasionally.
+Be careful when repotting any cactus to not get hurt by their sharp spines, and lift the plant from its mix and replace it in a new container before backfilling with soil.
 Do not water for a few weeks after repotting; the plant is still acclimating to its new container.

 As with many cacti, Pereskias can be almost ignored and still flourish.
 One of the major advantages that succulents pose as houseplants is their ease, and overwatering or overfeeding them is a bigger danger than neglecting them because it can damage their roots.
 If you repot them, remember to leave them alone for a brief period so as to avoid overstressing them, and make sure to keep an eye out for common houseplant pests.
 Many of these cacti can't really be grown as houseplants anyway due to their shrubby growth habit, and others are very rare, but when you do find out Pereskias can be good in cultivation.